 The move from independent modeling to Interactive Modeling (or nested modeling) is a must-do in a world dominated by multiple screens, multiple touch points and a complex media landscape.
 In addition to identifying the main drivers for the modeled KPIs, Interactive modeling allows to quantify the relationship between Paid, Owned and Earned Media, adjust the sales contribution and give more realistic interpretations since it measures the omitted variables impact.
 The benefits of using interactive modeling is also to integrate digital planning across Paid Owned and Earned Media & optimize media spend based on a comprehensive analysis of all touch points.

-In this article, we tried to summarize our thoughts on MMM industrialization.
+In this article, we tried to summarize our thoughts on Marketing Mix Modeling industrialization.
 We do think that MMM industrialization is possible providing one could act on the three cogs described above: Process, Technology and Methodology.
 This will make MMM not only affordable but also accessible to all advertisers regardless of their size and enable them to internalize the Marketing Effectiveness Measurement Capability.

 Co-founder and CEO at MASS Analytics